by GDL 629 19136

 In doing so, a mild electric current shot through the wire, and Ramulus writhed in anguish.
 His hair, or rather what was left of it, shot out like quills.
 With a groan, he fell to the ground.
 The vines abruptly stopped moving and fell limply wherever they stood.

 “That’s not the way we play, Sandy.
-That middle button was the stun setting,” Wesley said as he rose to his feet, which astounded Sandy, as Wes did so agilely and without a cane.
+That middle button was the stun setting,” Wesley replied as he rose to his feet, which astonished Sandy, as Wes did so not only agilely but without the assistance of a cane.

 “What happened to you?
 A minute ago, you were almost dead!”

 “So, ah, Sandman, just when did you add that trick to the gun?”
-Sandy teased, in mock seriousness.
+Sandy teased, adopting a mock-serious tone.

 “Oh… I was going to make it a surprise for you… well, at least part of the surprise, anyway.”
-Wesley smiled underneath the mask.
-“This seems to be the day for surprises, it seems.”
+Wesley smiled beneath the mask.
+“This seems to be the day for surprises.”

 “Worry not about foul Loki, Wesley Dodds,” spoke the immense figure that entered the room.
-His very presence was one of royalty, his remaining eye blazed afire.
+His very presence exuded royalty, and his remaining eye blazed with fire.
 He was almost too much to take in, and his attire seemed to change every time Wes and Sandy blinked.

 “Odin, so you have come for Loki, then?”
-Wes remembered the recent battle of Ragnarok, though toward the end, his memory seemed fuzzy.
+Wes recalled the recent battle of Ragnarok, though his memory seemed fuzzy toward the end.

 “Well, just look at the time.
 Gotta go…” Desire slinked over to the exit.

 “Aye, thou foul temptress,” Odin scornfully admonished.
 “Thou hast caused enough mischief this day!
-Thy brother and sister will be tending to thee soon enow!
+Thy brother and sister shall tend to thee soon enow!
 Depart!”

-With a wave of Odin’s mammoth, outstretched hand, Desire vanished in a cloud of darkness.
+With a wave of Odin’s massive, outstretched hand, Desire vanished in a cloud of darkness.

 Wesley doffed his fedora, then unhooked the straps that held the gas mask to his face.